The Fluffiest Greek Yogurt Strawberry Scones you’ll ever bit into!

 - 3 Tbsp. whole milk

-On a flat surfance, spinkle a little more flour down so dough doesn't stick.
-You can add some flour to your hands too.
+- On a flat surface, sprinkle 1/4 cup flour down so dough doesn't stick.
+You will want to add some flour to your hands too.
 Work the dough into a ball and then flatten into a round, making it about 3/4-1 inch thick.
 Cut the round into 8 wedges to make the scones.
-Then brush egg wash over each section, sprinkle with a little sugar.
+Then brush egg wash (egg wash is 1 egg whisked with 1 Tbsp milk or water) over each section, sprinkle with a little sugar.

 If you are in a total baking mood here are more recipes for you to bake!